truecodersio/docusaurus_portal/docs/js/js-introduction-and-variables.md

 Type Coercion is central to how JavaScript will interpret and execute your program.
 We will cover more examples in a future lesson with JavaScript Operators.

+## Seeing Your Work

+As we begin to learn more about the JavaScript language, it's helpful to see print outs of what we are doing.
+You can print values to the _browser console_ with `console.log("value")`.

+To view the browser console, you can right-click the page and select "Inspect...", or press <kbd>fn + F12</kbd> to open up your browser's _developer tools_.
+Once you open the developer tools, toggle the tab labeled "Console".
+There you will see any value passed inbetween parentheses to `console.log("Will be logged to the browser console.")`.

 ## Takeaways

 1. JavaScript is a _dynamically_ typed, _interpreted scripting_ language used to create rich and dynamic user interfaces and experiences on webpages